 - a.
-Because we are blessed, we are called to be a blessing - 1) We were created to love , love each , and care for God's - 2) We have destroyed all three of these relationships by putting ourselves at the expense of others - 3) God speaks a Word of : Jesus - a) Broken relationships can only be restored by the one who has been : a shift in power - b) God forgiveness. - God us forgiveness in Jesus - God becomes a of forgiveness to us - We then return this blessing to the world - People of faith are those who restore that are broken - This is not done out of compulsion, fear or force, but out of gratitude - b.
-Generosity is more effectively instilled by those who participate in religious institutions - US charitable giving in 2007 was \$ billion, 2% of GDP, more than any other country. - Christians are % more likely to give than the non-religious to charity (Religious people donate about 3.5 times more money per year: \$/person vs. \$/person) - Christians are % more likely to volunteer time (Religious people volunteered more than twice as often as non-religious per year: times vs. times.)
+Because we are blessed, we are called to be a blessing - 1) We were created to love God, love each other, and care for God's planet - 2) We have destroyed all three of these relationships by putting ourselves first at the expense of others - 3) God speaks a Word of forgiveness: Jesus - a) Broken relationships can only be restored by the one who has been hurt: a shift in power - b) God initiates forgiveness. - God shows us forgiveness in Jesus - God becomes the source of forgiveness to us - We then return this blessing to the world - People of faith are those who restore relationships that are broken - This is not done out of compulsion, fear or force, but out of gratitude - b.
+Generosity is more effectively instilled by those who participate in religious institutions - US charitable giving in 2007 was \$307 billion, 2% of GDP, more than any other country. - Christians are 38% more likely to give than the non-religious to charity (Religious people donate about 3.5 times more money per year: \$2,210/person vs. \$642/person) - Christians are 32% more likely to volunteer time (Religious people volunteered more than twice as often as non-religious per year: 12 times vs. 5.8 times.) - 88% of those who devote themselves to spiritual life give and volunteer their time - Only 46% of those who are non-religious give and volunteer their time - While the majority of the money given by Christians is given to religious institutions, they STILL out-give the non-religious by 14% to non-religious organizations (i.e.-Doctors without borders, MDA, PTA, United Way, etc.)